skolenik/svyset_manifesto/README.md

 **Host**: European Social Survey, formerly at Norwegian data Archive

 **URL**: www.europeansocialsurvey.org

+Weighting documentation:
 http://www.europeansocialsurvey.org/docs/methodology/ESS_weighting_data_1.pdf

 **Rubrics**:

-1. **Can a survey statistician easily figure out how to declare the complex sampling features to survey analysis software for design-based analysis?**
+1. **Can a survey statistician figure out from the documentation how to set the data up for correct estimation?**
 Yes.
 The European Social Survey is a repeated cross-sectional study conducted in about 30 different countries in Europe.
 Sampling is conducted within every country, using either listing methods or registers (of individuals or addresses).
 Three weights (design, poststratification and population equivalence weights) are included in the main datafile.